The Executive Council, comprised of FRGS officers, is charged with managing the business of the society and developing its policies.

 Like many of you, Trish didn’t know much about her ancestors.
 She knew that her Grandmother May Agnes Walters and her father Joseph Warren Walters were born in Virginia.
 The rest of Trish’s family comes from Pennsylvania, New York, New Jersey, Cornwall, England, and Ireland.
 She began research in Ireland and was able to obtain her Irish citizenship because William Little, her grandfather, was born there.
 This research has led her to want to share this love of Ireland and Irish genealogy.

 Trish now lives in Ruther Glen with her dog Meeka and cat Bouncy.

-Tom is responsible for FRGS finances, including developing and managing current accounts, the annual budget, and tracking and reporting on the society’s financial position.
+The Treasurer is responsible for FRGS finances, including developing and managing current accounts, the annual budget, and tracking and reporting on the society’s financial position.

 The Secretary is responsible for keeping the minutes of the FRGS regular monthly meetings, special meetings, and Executive Council meetings.